ndtrac/cypress-typescript/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Run `npm test` to run the tests.
+3. Run the tests using the appropriate command.
+(Note: The current `npm test` command in the [package.json](package.json) file does not run any tests.
+You may need to update this command to run your Cypress tests.)

 ## Custom Commands